JVMerlino/Myrddin/README.md

 -- Post is ON by default, as opposed to the winboard protocol.
 This is just for debugging convenience and it appears that a lot of engines do this anyway.

 General Notes:\
--- This the first version of Myrddin to use an "NNUE" architecture for position evaluation.
+-- Myrddin uses an "NNUE" architecture for position evaluation.
 The code was graciously provided by David Carteau (Orion).\
 -- Myrddin's "very lazy SMP" implementation uses multiple secondary processes to fill the transposition, eval and pawn hash tables so the primary process can search deeper in the same amount of time.\
 -- Myrddin uses Pradu Kannan's "magicmoves" code for move generation of sliding pieces.\
 -- Search is basic alpha/beta, with reasonable and generally conservative extensions and reductions.\